Business & Marketing

-If you want to start marketing your salon through Instagram, the first thing you need to do is create a business profile and make sure it is set to public.
-If your profile is private, Instagram users won’t be able to see your photos unless they follow you, and your hashtagged posts won’t show up in searches or on the Explore page.
+1. Create a business profile and make sure it is set to public.
+If your profile is private, Instagram users won’t be able to see your photos unless they follow you, and your hashtagged posts won’t show up in searches, in tagged image feeds or on the explore page.

-The second step is to fill your Instagram feed with engaging photos.
-Perhaps the biggest impact social media has had on marketing is that marketing today is personal.
+2. Fill your Instagram feed with engaging, on-brand content.
+Perhaps the biggest impact social media has had on marketing is it's made marketing personal.
 Consumers want to see the soul behind a brand!
 They want to feel a connection to the products they use and the companies they support.
 The relationship that a client has with his or her stylist has always been personal.
 It’s more like a friendship than a business relationship.
 Your clients know how great you are on a personal level, and Instagram gives you a way to share your skills and personality with a larger audience.

 Share photos of your work, inspiration, and a little bit of who you are, but always make sure that your content is what appeals to your target audience!
 What do they want to see pictures of?
 If you specialize in healthy, all-natural hair care, post photos that show your interest and dedication to that philosophy.
 Not all of your content has to be focused solely on your salon.
 You are your salon’s best brand ambassador, and a sprinkling of other content that shows who you are is also valuable.
 Of course, the core of your content should be about your salon.

 3. Create a consistent look and feel to your feed.
 You want your pictures to tell a story.
 What is the story of your salon and how can you develop that story in a visual and creative way?
 This will help in developing a branded feel to your Instagram profile.

 Often people like to show a before and after side-by-side or want to show upwards of 4-5 photos in one single image.
 In order to create images like this, you’ll want to use an app such as Pic Stitch or Pic Collage.

 Now that we have that down, here are two easy ways to use your Instagram photos for marketing.